pgtipping/Synthalyst/memory-bank/activeContext.md

 - Ensured proper rendering of lists, headings, and paragraphs
 - Added page numbering in the footer

+### Final Polish for Training Plan PDF Export (2023-07-11)

+We've applied final polish to the Training Plan PDF export to make it more professional and visually appealing:

+- Enhanced page layout with increased padding and better spacing
+- Improved typography with optimized font sizes and line heights
+- Added page break controls to ensure proper content flow across pages
+- Enhanced table styling with borders, background colors, and proper spacing
+- Improved visual hierarchy with better heading styles and section spacing
+- Added text justification for better readability of paragraphs
+- Enhanced module details with background color and rounded corners
+- Fixed header to appear on all pages
+- Added automatic page break before resource section
+- Improved list styling with better indentation and spacing
+- Added support for proper page breaks to avoid cutting headings across pages

-The component is now much more maintainable and produces better-formatted PDFs with proper HTML rendering.
+The component is now much more maintainable and produces professional-quality PDFs with proper HTML rendering.
 The location of the component is `nextjs-app/src/components/TrainingPlanPDF.tsx`.